 Do I have to bring a mask?

 YES!
-Businesses are required to ask their customers to wear them.
-Masks are encouraged everywhere.
+Masks are required when entering a public place, business, or when social distancing cannot by followed unless an individual is medically unable to do so.
+Businesses are required to have their customers and employees wear a mask as well.
 Please respect our businesses who are following state requirements and trying to protect their employees, communities and customers!
 Thank you!

 Where can I eat?